mapsync/irvine-advisory2/site/content/post/boil-water-advisory.md

   North Lily, Cardinal Court, and Armour Street.
 image: /img/download.jpg
 ---
-Customers who live in the area affected by a BOIL WATER ADBISORY should  bring any tap water to be consumed, to a rolling boil for 3 minutes.
+Customers who live in the area affected by a BOIL WATER ADVISORY should  bring any tap water to be consumed, to a rolling boil for 3 minutes.
 Allow water to cool before consuming.